 A cost based pricing definition is when the setting of a product or service initial price begins with a consideration of the it’s costs.

-There are many situations when a business may consider using cost plus strategy examples to set or review their prices.
+There are many situations when a business may consider using cost-plus strategy examples to set or review their prices.
 They may need to come up with a new price for a product that does not already have a price or review prices for products that do have prices.
-In all of these situations, management must arrive at an initial price for the item that is being sold and many choose a cost plus or cost based pricing strategy.
+In all of these situations, management arrive at an initial price; for the item sold.
+And many choose a cost-plus or cost-based pricing strategy.
 Why?

 The logic of cost based pricing is very simple.
-A typical cost based strategy example is when an item’s selling price is calculated by adding an amount of money to the item’s costs.
-There are many ways in which cost plus strategy example can be done.
+A typical cost-based strategy example when an item’s selling price calculated by adding an amount of money to the item’s costs.
+Many ways cost-plus strategy example done.

-The simplest cost based pricing method involves determining the amount to be added to an item’s cost and then adding that amount to arrive at the item’s price.
-This is referred to as a cost plus pricing formula.
-If (C) is an item’s cost, then its price (P) is calculated as follows:
+The simplest cost-based pricing method determines the amount added to an item’s cost; and then adding that amount to arrive at the item’s price.
+This is a cost-plus pricing formula.
+If (C) an item’s cost; then its price (P) calculated as follows:

 P = C + added amount

-A cost plus pricing example would be when a building materials business gives a price estimate for a job, by calculating it’s costs to do the job first (say $56,451).
-Key stakeholders at the building materials company would then meet to discuss how much they should add to this cost by considering factors such as the number of such jobs it is likely to do in a year, its overhead costs, and is desired final profits.
-If these factors indicate that $32,987 would have to be added to the job’s costs, then company would set the price of doing that job at $89,438.
+A cost-plus pricing example would be when a building materials business gives a price estimate for a job, by calculating its costs to do the job first (say $56,451).
+Key stakeholders at the building materials company meet to discuss how much they should add to this cost by considering factors such as; the number of such jobs to do in a year, overhead costs, and desired final profits.
+Factors indicate that $32,987 added to the job’s costs; then the company would set the price of doing that job at $89,438.

-Another form of cost plus pricing example is mark up pricing.
-Mark up pricing is generally used by businesses who buy lots of different goods and resell them at a fairly consistent pace like a distributor / wholesaler or retailer.
-They’ll have thousand of SKU’s (Stock Keeping Units), products and many different product categories.
-Many commercial teams find it difficult to calculate the additional amount separately for each product (i.e., using standard cost plus formula as above).
+Another form of cost-plus pricing example is mark up pricing.
+Mark up pricing used by businesses who buy lots of different goods and resell them at a fairly consistent pace like a distributor/wholesaler or retailer.
+They’ll have thousands of SKU’s (Stock Keeping Units), products and many different product categories.
+Many commercial teams find it difficult to calculate the additional amount separately for each product (i.e., using standard cost-plus formula as above).
 So, they often end up setting the price of an item using mark up pricing.

 Mark up pricing

-Mark up pricing essentially is another cost based pricing method.
-Mark up pricing basically adds to the item’s cost some standard percentage of that cost.
-The percentage used, could for a mark up pricing formula be the same for all of the company’s products.
-Alternatively, there could be a separate standard percentage for each type of product sold by the company.
+Mark up pricing is another cost-based pricing method.
+It basically adds to the item’s cost some standard percentage of that cost.
+The percentage used, could for a markup pricing formula be the same for all of the company’s products.
+Alternatively, there is a separate standard percentage for each type of product sold by the company.

-The standard percentage used in markup pricing is called markup.
-It is the amount added to an item’s cost (C) expressed as a percentage of that cost.
-A markup (M) cost plus strategy example could be calculated as follows:
+The standard percentage used is called the markup.
+The amount added to an item’s cost (C); expressed as a percentage of that cost.
+A markup (M) cost-plus strategy example could be calculated as follows: